My Top 3 Concert Experiences

 Bruno Mars concert was undoubtedly the best performance by far.
 The showmanship of the Hooligans got my cold Asian soul groovin’.

-The concert program actually didn’t last that long – it was like a 1.5 hours show?
+The concert program actually didn’t last that long – it was like a 1.5-hour show?
 One of the shorter concerts I’ve experienced, but it was run in such a way that everything was tight, and each act built upon the next.
 It was breathtaking.
 I mean just look at the glowing smiles on our faces by the end of the concert.

 Pastor Charleston and Pastor Lynette blessed me with this concert ticket, covering the full cost.
 I realized I had a great frontal view of the whole show.
 I later found out it was actually considered one of the better seats in the stadium that also meant that it cost more than average… but they blessed me with the ticket in full.
 I was touched beyond words… Honestly, I come from an average family and I would never imagine going for such concerts within my own financial capability.
 I am so blessed.